At a glance

-Regardless, your child will have to speak with his professors to explain what he needs.
-That may include something like allowing him to wear sunglasses, earplugs or headphones in class.
-It may mean choosing a seat in the front of the class, close to an exit or in the back of the room.
-Your child can explain to the professor that he may have to leave suddenly due to sensory overload.
-In this case, maybe your child can arrange to listen to a recording of the parts he missed or borrow notes from a classmate.
+Regardless, your child will have to speak with professors to explain any needs.
+That may include something like wearing sunglasses, earplugs, or headphones in class.
+It may mean choosing a seat in the front of the class, close to an exit, or in the back of the room.
+Your child can explain to the professor that it may be necessary to leave suddenly due to sensory overload.
+In this case, maybe your child can arrange to listen to a recording of anything that was missed, or borrow notes from a classmate.

-What might help: While your child can’t control other people’s mobile settings, he can change his own.
-This will help him hear his phone over the rest of them.
+What might help: While kids can’t control other people’s mobile settings, they can change their own.
+This will help them hear their own phone over the rest of them.

-explain his sensory processing issues to friends and come up with a solution for when they’re all together.
-And don’t forget to encourage him to invest in a good pair of earbuds or headphones to use as a signal that he needs some space.
+Kids can also explain sensory processing issues to friends and come up with a solution for when they’re all together.
+And don’t forget to encourage your teen to invest in a pair of earbuds or headphones.
+Using them can signal “I need some space.”

 Why it’s hard: It’s already hard for young adults with sensory issues to handle a noisy and crowded place.
 Add alcohol to the mix and it can be even harder.

-Encourage your child to talk to the housing office about his needs.
+Encourage your child to talk to the housing office about any needs.

 Using earplugs in crowded places can help your child cope with noise sensitivity.